 „Push down“ strategy: push down code that requires data-intensive computations from the application layer to the database layer.
 They developed a completely new programming model that allows ABAP code to (implicitly or explicitly) call procedures stored in the database.
 And they defined a library of standard procedures, called SAP NetWeaver Core Data Services (CDS).

 20 years earlier, Oracle had already had the same idea and made the same decision.
 Since version 7 Oracle Database allows developers to create procedures and functions that can be stored and run within the database.(emphasis added) It was, therefore, possible to make CDS available for Oracle Database as well, and today SAP application developers can make use of it.

 How can code pushdown be innovative if Oracle had been doing it 20 years before SAP?

 The CDSs of HANA

 SAP has stated that AnyDB can also “use” CDSs, but the question is why they would want to do so.
-SAP is giving the impression that what is really just catching up with other database vendors, it is actually coming up with something new that does not already exist for AnyDB database.
+SAP is giving the impression that what is just catching up with other database vendors is coming up with something new that does not already exist for the AnyDB database.
 Here again, SAP’s innovation claims do not pass the smell test.